 - Hierarchies: Build a filter using hierarchies that have been set up for your system.
 You select the items that you want to include and the Filter Wizard builds the filter criteria statement for you. - Advanced Filter: Build a filter using any table and column that is relevant to the current context.
 This approach also allows for more operators, including greater than, less than, and not equal to.

 The Advanced Filter dialog has two versions, depending on how the dialog is launched.
-The "standard" version of the dialog is used in most places in the Desktop Client.
-The "web" version is used with certain special features.
+The "desktop" version of the dialog is used in most places in the Desktop Client.
+The "web" version is used in the Web Client and with certain special features in the Desktop Client.